-Explaining Autism To Neurotypical Children
+Explaining Autism to Neurotypical Children

 As the rate of autism diagnoses increases, children and teens undoubtedly know, or have encountered, someone with autism in their schools, in their neighborhoods, or in their own family.
 As a result, kids most likely have noticed some differences.
 They may have wondered: “Why is he covering his ears?”
 “Why won’t he talk to me?”
 “Why does she move her hands like that?”